theosoka/recommender-system/README.md

 ## USED TOOLS

 ### Project Organization - Cookiecutter Data Science
+The structure was changed according to my needs and is not the same as the initial template.

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`